beskay/gas-guide/OPTIMIZATIONS.md

 **[⬆ back to top](#optimizations)**

-## Use unchecked{} when possible (e.g. loops)
+## Use unchecked{} when possible (e.g. in loops)

 Solidity provides two ways to perform arithmetic operations: checked and unchecked.
 Checked operations throw an exception if an overflow or underflow occurs, while unchecked operations do not.

-Using `unchecked{}` is particularly useful in for loops for the incremented value because it is impossible to overflow without running out of gas first (in normal conditions).
+Using `unchecked{}` is particularly useful in for loops for the incremented value because it is impossible to overflow without running out of gas first (under normal conditions).

 ```solidity
 // 22352 gas